Backyard Boatbuilders is a family owned site dedicated to people who are interested in either building or restoring boats.

-We are Sandi & Lee Freeman and we have been building and restoring boats since the 1980’s.
-We started armature boatbuilding because we wanted a boat and found we had more sweat than dollars.
+We are Sandi & Lee and we have been building and restoring boats since the 1980’s.
+We started amateur boat building because we wanted a boat and found we had more sweat than dollars!

-On this site we have our Ship Store where you can purchase beautiful items.
-The proceeds from this store help us keep this site going and half of all profits go to charity.
+On this site we have our links where you can purchase items for your project.
+The proceeds from these sales help us keep this site going and 90% of all commissions go to charity.

 Here are excerpt from the West Marine Article by John Gregg

-Watsonville, Ca.- Just when you think that the world is about to spin off its axis, well, you happen to meet a couple like Lee and Sandi Freeman.
+Watsonville, Ca.- Just when you think that the world is about to spin off its axis, well, you happen to meet a couple like Lee and Sandi .

 At times, world events seem to want to swallow us up, everything seems a little less certain than it once was.
 However, if you spend any time with this pair, suddenly life becomes a little more reassuring.

 Lee is a senior engineer who helps to develop software for large communications firms and his lovely wife, Sandi, is a retired director of a convention service company.
 Together, and I mean together, they build boats

 So we are talking about serious projects here, an endeavor that continues to keep humming along.